AbhishekVarghese/Markov-Decision-Problem-Simulation/README.md

 This is a simulation of the standard textbook MDP environment(Robot in a maze) made using SimpleGUI and python.

-## Environment is defined as follows :
+To install SimpleGUI

+    pip install SimpleGUICS2Pygame

+### Environment - Robot in a 2D maze :

-Goal - Get to the green square without touching the red square within certain number of moves.
+**Goal** - Get to the green square without touching the red square within certain number of moves.
+If you hit a wall(grey square) you will bounce back to the same square.

-Actions - Up, Down, Left or Right
+**Actions** - Up, Down, Left or Right

-Randomness : When an agent takes an action it goes in the correct direction with probability 0.8, or with a probability of 0.1 it can steer either to the left or to the right.
+**Randomness** - When an agent takes an action it goes in the correct direction with probability 0.8, or with a probability of 0.1 it can steer either to the left or to the right.

 The V value and the best action on each square is available.

+The boards can be edited within the code to add new or bigger boards.
+Further instructions are given within the code.

+### Files

 There are 2 files.

-MDP.py is the simulation
+1. MDP.py is the simulation
-MDP_environment is to understand the basic environment without the randomness.
+1. MDP_environment is to understand the basic environment without the randomness.